SpindleASA/spindle-guides/warp-and-weft.md

 Dox Talk is a doxxed interview with a project creator, in which the creator shares their real name and a photo of themselves.
 These creators may or may not already be doxxed, but it helps them notify a larger audience of their doxxed status.
 The Dox Talk also features some fun factoids about your favorite project creators!

 ### Other Contents
 The following clip of the Table of Contents from the April issue shows the variety of articles in each issue of Warp & Weft, from book club reviews to news to fiction!
-If you’d like to have content featured, please contact us using one of the links at the bottom of the page.
+If you’d like to have content featured, please contact us via [email](mailto:contact@spindle-asa.com) or join our [Discord](https://discord.gg/D8P9esv6Vn).

 ![warp-and-weft](/images/warp-and-weft/contents.png)